 - B. Codes, Regulations and Standards - 1.
-All work shall conform to the latest edition of the City of Seattle Standard Specifications for Road, Bridge and Municipal Construction. - C. Design Review and Submittals - 1.
+All work shall conform to the latest edition of the City of Seattle Standard Specifications for Road, Bridge and Municipal Construction and Standard Plans for Municipal Construction. - C. Design Review and Submittals - 1.
 Preliminary meetings shall cover anticipated vehicular and pedestrian routings, and emergency and maintenance access requirements. - 2.
 The number of courses in the pavement cross section shall be shown on the plans or designated in the special provisions. - D. General Requirements